 The provider that created the information that I want to amend isn't around any more.
-What can I do?
+Is there anything I can do?

 You can ask your current provider to amend your information.
 You should explain to them in as much detail as possible that the health care provider who first created the information that you want to amend is no longer available to act on your request.
-If your explanation is reasonable, your current provider cannot deny your request just because they did not create the medical information that you want to amend.
+If your explanation is reasonable, your current provider cannot deny your request to amend just because they did not create the medical information.